-Responsible investment is core to how we do business, and we make every effort to implement our 2023 Responsible Investment Policy consistently, but exceptions may apply in segregated mandates where the client has specific requirements.
+We aim to make every effort to implement our Responsible Investment Policy 2025 consistently, but exceptions may apply in segregated mandates where the client has specific requirements.

 The GIB AM actively managed funds aim to incorporate ESG considerations into their portfolio management and analysis of potential investments.
 Two of the actively managed funds are article 9 Funds: the GIB AM Sustainable World Fund (SWF), and GIB AM Sustainable World Corporate Bond Fund (SWCBF).
 The investment teams of these funds aim to incorporate a PAI analysis based on a long-term thematic investment outlook whereby they identify what they believe are the world's greatest challenges and focus on investing in the companies that they believe will have a positive impact on their sustainability themes, and in doing so, deliver strong returns.
-This allows them to prioritise the mitigation of adverse impacts, describing GIB AM's commitment to achieve various climate change, human rights, and other sustainability goals.